AlexisNo/pebo/README.md

 ### How Pebo works

-Let's rewrite our example with pebo.
-We have a small modification to apply to our actions: returning the modified arguments or a Promise of these arguments.
+Let's rewrite our example with Pebo.
+We have a small modification to apply to our actions: **returning the modified arguments or a Promise of these arguments**.

 ```javascript
 module.exports = {